 - MSM is involved in making the detoxifying antioxidant glutathione, one of the most important intracellular antioxidants.
 Having enough glutathione keeps tissues healthy, especially when they are stressed by exercise or disease.

-- It reduces tissue damage after exercise by preventing oxidative damage, helping muscles recover quickly from exercise.
+- It reduces oxidative stress after exercise, which could improve recovery after heavy work.
 It is also purported to increase circulation which may further support muscle recovery.

-- MSM decreases exercise-induced inflammation, speeding up post-workout recovery and contributing to improved performance.
+- MSM decreases exercise-induced inflammation, which may support recovery and improved performance.

 - It helps with pain relief (analgesic effect) in heavily worked horses and can improve their comfort.

 - This macronutrient can improve your horse’s gait and stride, making walking and riding more comfortable.

-- Horses supplemented with MSM have a healthier skin and coat because MSM supports keratin formation.
+- MSM could support a healthier coat by donating sulfur to keratin.
 Keratin is a protein that acts as a primary structural component of hair, hoofs and skin.

-- MSM can support a healthy respiratory tract.
-Horses that have allergies to dust, pollen or molds might breathe easier with MSM and avoid bouts of heaves.
+- In humans, there is evidence that MSM can support a healthy respiratory tract.
+Horses that have allergies to dust, pollen, or molds might breathe easier with MSM and avoid bouts of heaves.

 - MSM supports the immune system during times of stress or disease.
-It can improve injury healing and recovery from illness.
-It also acts as an antioxidant and can promote the detoxification of harmful heavy metals.
+There is evidence in humans that it may improve injury healing and recovery from illness.

 Signs That Your Horse Might Benefit From MSM